Credit Cards Travel Credit Cards

 You don’t have to upgrade the Venture card to get the Venture X. Capital One allows cardholders to have both cards at once, so you can apply for the Venture X separately even if you already hold the Venture Rewards card.

-It might make sense to apply for a new credit card outright if it makes sense for you and there’s a particularly valuable welcome bonus available.
+It might make sense to apply for a new credit card outright if it makes sense for you and there’s a particularly valuable welcome offer available.
 For example, when Capital One released its Venture X card back in 2021 with a welcome offer of 100,000 miles plus a $200 vacation rental credit, it was easily one of the best welcome offers we’d seen at that time

 Pass up a 0% introductory APR offer

-Similar to missing out on a welcome bonus, upgrading to a new card typically means you can’t take advantage of any applicable 0% intro APR offers.
+Similar to missing out on a welcome offer, upgrading to a new card typically means you can’t take advantage of any applicable 0% intro APR offers.
 But this only matters if you want to do a balance transfer or need extra time to pay off purchases made during a 0% intro APR period.

 How to choose which Capital One card to upgrade to